 The CARES Act includes increased and expanded unemployment insurance (UI).

-• Self-employed individuals, independent contractors, those who quit their job as a result of the virus, and those who employer is forced to close due the virus are all eligible for UI.
+- Self-employed individuals and gig-workers, independent contractors, those who quit or temporarily left their job as a result of the virus, and those who employer is forced to close due the virus are all eligible for UI.

-• The federal government will provide an additional $600 per week on top of the normal benefit provided by your state.
-This increase of eligibility and benefits will last four months from time of enactment of the law.
+- The federal government will provide an extra $600 per week on top of the normal benefit provided by your state and extend benefits for an additional 13 weeks.